-Having the right IT infrastructure for your small business is very important, small business do not have the budget or resources to setup an IT infrastructure that mimic much larger organizations with bigger pockets.
-Do you want to know how to setup up your small business IT infrastructure like an enterprise.
-This article will discuss how I setup my IT infrastructure to run my business websites and what I pay monthly for the services I use.
+Having the right IT infrastructure for your small business is very important, small business does not have the budget or resources to set up an IT infrastructure that mimics much larger organizations with bigger pockets.
+Do you want to know how to setup up your small business IT infrastructure like an enterprise?
+This article will discuss how I set up my IT infrastructure to run my business websites and what I pay monthly for the services I use.

-Lets first take a look at what I define as the minimum requirements to run a small business online and having the tools to communicate with potential customers, lets take a look at what my requirements was before I got started with my online business.
+Lets first take a look at what I define as the minimum requirements to run a small business online and having the tools to communicate with potential customers, let’s take a look at what my requirements were before I got started with my online business.

 - Docs, Spreadsheet, Slides

 To set up a scalable secure website, you would need to set up an IT environment that allows you to grow and have the security that bigger businesses have.
 Here are the minimum requirements to get a website online.